MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/faqs-transition-unified-interface.md

 If the date in the portal isn’t updated to your new date, raise a support request following your standard procedure.

-### If I already have an environment transitioned across to the Unified Interface will I still be able to switch back to the legacy web client manually?
+### If I already have an environment transitioned to Unified Interface, will I still be able to switch back to the legacy web client manually?

 If your environment has been transitioned for at least 4 days, we will look to disable the manual switch back to the legacy web client.